muhammadawaislaal/Gynx-Ai-bot/README.md

 ---

 ## Acknowledgements 🙏
 Built with React, Flask and Groq AI.
-UI inspired by modern chat applications; animations by Framer Motion.
+UI inspired by modern chat applications; animations by Framer Motion By Muhammad Awais Laal .Leave a Star if you had find this helpful :)